With WhatsApp deal, Sequoia Capital burnishes reputation

 In keeping with the firm's more discreet ethos, he holds a low profile compared with partners at other venture firms, or even Sequoia's own star partner, Mike Moritz.
 He rarely speaks at conferences, refrains from blogging, and has sent out just 180 tweets.
 But people who have worked with him say he speaks with quiet authority.

-"He clearly was the most intelligent about our market, and had done better research," recalled Jive Software co-founder Matt Tucker about the days Goetz was courting him.
+"He clearly was the most intelligent about our market, and had done better research," recalled Jive Software co-founder Matt Tucker about the days Goetz was courting him and co-founder Tony Zingale.

 "In no way would you confuse Jim as a tender-hearted cuddly bear," Tucker said.

-The venture-capital industry has come under fire for lackluster returns at all except a small group of top firms.
+Staying focused is crucial in the venture-capital industry, which has come under fire for lackluster returns at all but a small group of top firms.
 As results have disappointed, venture capital firms have raised less money, just $16.7 billion last year compared with $25.93 billion in 2008, according to the National Venture Capital Association.

 Last year, it raised $1.17 billion for three funds, including $533 million for its flagship Sequoia Capital XIV, according to regulatory filings.